EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

         - have an interface for CurrentObserver for logical entities and also wires (observer)
             - methods:
                 - update();

+        (Post implementation hindsight edit):
+            - a lot of the methods between different logical entities and conductors ended up being the same, so that subjects is now a subclass of Entity and observer is still an interface (due to Bomb being an InventoryItem subclass which will be a pain to refactor)

         - wires observe cardinally adjacent wires and switches
         - logical entities observe cardinally adjacent wires and switches